 I believe the divide would become smaller.
 Don’t look at the labels.
 Throw them all away!
 Start looking at people – one person at a time.
 Show a little compassion.
 It may take a little practice, but give it a try….

-Please take a moment to leave a comment or an idea for a future article.
-Thanks!
+Please take a moment and make a comment or suggestion for an article: